mhviet2001/CI-CD-Pipeline-Java/README.md

 > Our goal is to transfer `ansible playbook files`, `ansible inventory files` on `Jenkins` to `Ansible` and run it by `Ansible CLI`

-Open our created Jenkins pipeline `Java Website` again.
+Open our created Jenkins pipeline `Java-Website` again.
 On the left-sidebar, select `Pipeline Syntax` > `Snippet Generator` to generate the syntax of `Jenkinsfile`.
 Choose `Sample Step` is `sshPublisher: Send build artifacts over SSH`.

 - Name: select `Ansible`
-Transfer Set:
+- Transfer Set:
   - Source files: `playbook.yml, inventory.txt`
   - Remote directory: `/playbooks` (this directory on `Ansible` will be created to store source files transfer from `Jenkins`)
   - Exec command: ``cd playbooks/ && ansible-playbook playbook.yml -i inventory.txt``

 ![Publish Over SSH](/docs/images/sshPublishOver.png)